adonisjs/v5-docs/content/guides/views/introduction.md

 ## Edge vs Handlebars

 Unlike Handlebars, Edge is not restrictive in nature.
-You can use any Javascript expression inside your templates and we parse them using a spec compliant JavaScript parser.
+You can use any JavaScript expression inside your templates and we parse them using a spec compliant JavaScript parser.

 Whereas in Handlebars, you have to define a custom helpers for every little thing.
 The story gets even worse when using multiple helpers together.